Barbaralee Diamonstein-Spielvogel: Honors and awards

 Diamonstein-Spielvogel has been the recipient of many honors and awards.
+Diamonstein-Spielvogel earned a masters degree with high honors and a doctorate degree with high honors from New York University.
 In 1994, Diamonstein-Spielvogel was the first woman to be honored with the Pratt Institute Founder's Award, and in 1995 was awarded the annual Visionary in the Arts' Award from the Museum of Contemporary Crafts/The Museum of Arts and Design in New York.
 In 1998, she was the recipient of the Ralph Menapace Award of the Friends of the Upper East Side Historic District.
 She also received the first Miami Beach Art Deco Preservation Award; was the first woman to be elected, in 2001, as an honorary member of PEN-Slovakia; and in 2003, received the Gen. Milan R. Stefanik Award for contributing to the advancement of public knowledge about the Slovak nation and people.
-In 2004, The Slovak Republic's Ministry of Foreign Affairs decorated her for “her remarkable personal contribution to the development of a civil society in Slovakia.”
-In 2005, she was named an Honorary Member of the American Institute of Architects, and was awarded the Humanitarian Award of the Jewish Women's Foundation in New York.
+In 2004, The Slovak Republic's Ministry of Foreign Affairs decorated her for "her remarkable personal contribution to the development of a civil society in Slovakia."
+In 2005, she was elected an Honorary Member of the American Institute of Architects, and was awarded the Humanitarian Award of the Jewish Women's Foundation in New York.
 In 2008, she received the Lifetime Achievement Award from Partners for Livable Places in Washington, D.C.
-In 2008, together with Murakami and Julian Schnabel, she was named a “Legend” by Pratt Institute.
+In 2008, together with Murakami and Julian Schnabel, she was named a "Legend" by Pratt Institute.